The GP surgery is open

-You MUST wear a face mask – a face visor does not offer sufficient protection to others.
-It is the practice’s responsibility to protect our staff and patients, many of whom may be vulnerable to the most severe effects of Covid-19, from unnecessary risk.
-Patients refusing to wear a face mask may be provided with services by means other than a face to face consultation within the practice.
+- Due to the significant increase in COVID cases we are reintroducing the wearing of face masks at the surgery.
+We will ask you to wear a face mask on entering the building.
+You must wear a face mask if you have respiratory, cough, cold or temperature symptoms It is the practice’s responsibility to protect our staff and patients, many of whom may be vulnerable to the most severe effects of Covid-19, from unnecessary risk.
+Patients refusing to wear a face mask under these circumstances may be provided with a face to face consultation in a controlled environment within the practice.

-The front door is locked – please report to the side window.
-Once the details of your appointment are confirmed you will be asked to confirm that you have no Coronavirus symptoms and you have not been self isolating due to a household member having symptoms.
-You will be asked to put on your face mask/covering.
-On entering the building you will be asked to clean your hands with the hand santiser provided.
-Clinical staff will be wearing PPE – this is to protect patients and staff.
+On entering the building you will be asked to clean your hands with the hand sanitiser provided.
+Clinical staff may still will be wearing PPE – this is to protect patients and staff.

 The NHS across Worcestershire and Herefordshire will be better prepared for outbreaks of new infectious diseases, if the public follows Public Health England advice.

-The advice issued by the Chief Medical Officer is for the individual to stay at home for 10 days (or longer if you still have symptoms) and individual’s household to self-isolate for 14 days if you have either:
+The advice issued by the Chief Medical Officer is for the individual to stay at home if you have either:

-Do not go to a GP surgery, pharmacy or a hospital.
+Do not go to a GP surgery, pharmacy or a hospital without speaking to a clinician first.
 You do not need to contact 119 to tell them you’re staying at home.